Note: This post contains affiliate links marked as [Ad], if you click on this and buy a bottle of gin then I will receive a small commission.

 Mixed with an equal part of Fever Tree light and the flavour profile changes.
 The pepper now hits at the back of the throat rather than the tip of the tongue, the citrus blends with the floral notes to bring out the lavender whilst not tasting of soap.
 It has a tartness to it, but also a sweetness.
 The finish is long and slow and leaves your mouth tingling for a good minutes or so as it fades away.
 Every sip seems to highlight a different aspect of this gin, it keeps you guessing.
 Jenny did a good job at creating something that doesn’t taste the same, time after time.

-You can get a 500ml bottle of the Aranami Strength gin from the Hidden Curiosities website for £46 (at time of writing).
+You can get a 500ml bottle of the Aranami Strength gin from Spirits Kiosk [Ad] for £52.45 (at time of writing).
 Does it make this one of my more expensive gins?
-Sure (works out about £64 for a 70cl bottle).
+Sure.
 But does it give you something very different?
 Yes.
 Personally I really like this, but I appreciate the price point makes it slightly unrealistic for your every day gin.
 But it’s lockdown, we are saving money on commuting and I think this is a lovely luxury.
 Treat yo self!
 But drink responsibly.
 You can find Hidden Curiosities on Facebook, Twitter and Instagram.